nejedlypetr/monopoly-javafx/README.md

 <img src="data-object-model.png" alt="data object model">

 ***
-**Note:** The Monopoly JavaFX application was my semester project for the subject "Programming in JAVA" (B0B36PJV) at CTU in Prague.
+**Note:** The JavaFX Monopoly board game was my semester project for the subject "Programming in JAVA" (B0B36PJV) at CTU in Prague.